MicrosoftDocs/azure-devops-docs/docs/organizations/projects/about-projects.md

 A project in Azure DevOps provides a place for users to plan, track progress, and collaborate on building software solutions.
 A project represents a fundamental container where you can store data and source code.

 When you create your project, Azure DevOps automatically creates a team of the same name, which is sufficient for small organizations.
-For enterprise-level organizations, it might be necessary to scale up and create more teams and projects.
+For enterprise-level organizations, you might need to scale up and create more teams and projects.
 You can have up to 1000 projects within an organization in Azure DevOps.

 The following diagram shows one project and team versus multiple projects and teams in an organization or collection.
-This structure allows teams to configure the tools in ways that work for them and complete administrative tasks at the appropriate levels.
-As your organization grows, your tools can grow to support a [culture of team autonomy and organizational alignment](../../boards/plans/agile-culture.md).

 ---
 :::row:::